 Can a Toyota Tundra Tow a Fifth Wheel or Toy Hauler?

 So, can a Toyota Tundra tow a 5th wheel toy hauler?
 Yes, the Toyota Tundra is capable of towing a 5th-wheel toy hauler, but only the lightest toy haulers, and it also requires the correct towing package.
-The average toy hauler is 12,000 pounds and that is beyond the capacity of the Tundra.
+The average toy hauler is 12,000 pounds, which is the limit for the Toyota Tundra (2023-present)

-However, as mentioned, there are lots of different varieties and different models of fifth wheels and the lightest fifth wheels can weigh down around 7,000 pounds which would make those models a much better match for a truck like a Toyota Tundra.
+That’s because there are lots of different varieties and different models of fifth wheels and the lightest fifth wheels can weigh around 7,000 pounds.

 The Toyota Tundra is not the largest pick up truck on the market by any means, and as a matter of fact they’re often smaller than their competitors.